 Poland's prosecutor general says previous government used spyware against hundreds of people

-WARSAW, Poland -- Poland's prosecutor general told the parliament on Wednesday that powerful Pegasus spyware was used against hundreds of people under the former government in Poland, among them elected officials.
+WARSAW, Poland -- Poland's prosecutor general told the parliament on Wednesday that powerful Pegasus spyware was used against hundreds of people during the former government in Poland, among them elected officials.

 Adam Bodnar told lawmakers that he found the scale of the surveillance “shocking and depressing.”